 \section{Conclusions}

-We have explored the implications of selling information to competing players in a mechanism design framework.
-We have shown that the nature of information disciplines the optimal selling mechanisms for data products, and distinguishes them from canonical (e.g., physical) goods.

-In particular, the players' actions in the downstream game introduce obedience constraints in the designer's choice of mechanism.
-These constraints prevent a social planner from implementing the efficient level of information exclusivity: the second best involves symmetric information more often than optimal.
-At the same time, obedience also severely limits the distortions that a monopolist information seller imposes on the allocation: The revenue-optimal mechanism provides the correct information to the players more often than the monopolist would like.
+We have explored the implications of selling information to competing buyers in a mechanism design framework.
+The nature of information disciplines the optimal mechanisms for selling data products and distinguishes them from canonical (e.g., physical) goods.
+In particular, the buyers' actions in the downstream game introduce obedience constraints into the designer's choice of mechanism.
+These constraints prevent a social planner from implementing the efficient degree of information \emph{exclusivity}---the second-best mechanism involves symmetric allocations of information more often than optimal.
+At the same time, obedience also limits the allocation distortions introduced by a monopolist seller of information---the revenue-optimal mechanism provides the correct information to the buyers more often than the monopolist would like.

 In the present work, we characterized optimal mechanisms in the context of a linear model with binary states and actions.
-In that respect, considerable work remains to be done to extend the applicability of this framework.
-Natural next steps include removing dominant strategies, introducing strategic complements and substitutes, more than two players and states.
-We pursue these avenues in ongoing work.
+Considerable work remains to be done to extend the applicability of this framework.
+Natural next steps include introducing asymmetric buyers and externality parameters, which could be represented, for example, by a weighted directed graph.
+Both extensions can be analyzed in our framework.
+Finally, in many real-world markets, information generates \emph{nonlinear} externalities that also depend on all buyers' actions in the downstream game.
+In these settings, the sale of information to competing buyers creates value not only by allowing buyers to match their actions to the state but also by enabling coordination.
+In ongoing work \citep{bdhn22b}, we pursue the coordination role of selling \emph{Gaussian} information sales in a linear-quadratic model.